|

 For the last 5 years the water level at Lake Mead

-20yrs.
-Don't worry, the water will eventually return.
+has been low.
 In the picture below you can see the light water ring on the Temple

 plateau as proof of low water.
-In 2008 it was about 125' down from
+In 2008 it was

 get out on the water it makes little difference that the water is low.